 How does substance use affect the workplace?

 Substance use can significantly affect the workplace, impacting everything from productivity and performance to absenteeism and safety.
+Fully understanding the organizational impact can help you make a strong business case for an EAP that offers specialized care for those struggling with a substance use disorder.

 Productivity and performance